 We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.

-We do not collect any Special Categories of Personal Data about you this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, and genetic and biometric data, with exception of any applicable health related data (for example allergens and dietary requirements or any disability related requirements (for example in order to access and use our facilities) which you may decide is relevant to provide us during the booking process or in comments posted on our site or via our social media feeds.
-To confirm, we do not require nor request any such health data from you and you therefore choose to provide that to us and which we then process to perform the contract between us, for our mutual legitimate interests or some other lawful basis as may be set out below.
+We do not collect any Special Categories of Personal Data about you.
+This includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, and genetic and biometric data, with the exception of any applicable health-related data (for example allergens and dietary requirements, or any disability related requirements (for example in order to access and use our facilities), which you may decide is relevant to provide to us during the booking process, in comments posted on our site, or via our social media feeds.
+To confirm: we do not require nor request any such health data from you, and you therefore choose to provide that to us for us to process to perform the contract between us, for our mutual legitimate interests or some other lawful basis as may be set out below.
 We do not collect any information about criminal convictions and offences about users to this site or our customers (save in the highly unlikely event it relates to a matter with which we are involved directly).

 Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with goods or services).
 In this case, we may have to cancel a product or service you have with us but we will notify you if this is the case at the time.